ocf/ocfweb/ocfweb/docs/docs/services/shell.md

 [[!meta title="Shell (SSH/SFTP)"]]

 A shell account refers to a text-mode interface where commands can be run interactively.
-All OCF accounts include shell account access.
-You can access your shell account over an encrypted connection in the OCF lab or remotely via SSH/SFTP.
+All OFC accounts include shell account access.
+You can access your shell account over an encrypted connection in the OFC lab or remotely via SSH/SFTP.

 We support the following commonly used shell account tools (to name a few):